 What is taste sensitivity?

-People also differ in their taste papillae
+People differ in the number and appearance of their taste papillae

 Tongue of a mildly sensitive taster.